-- The disciplinary action rate (or rate of agreement) is the rate at which the Chief of Police imposes discipline when the CRB recommends it.
+• The disciplinary action rate (or rate of agreement) is the rate at which the Chief of Police imposes discipline when the CRB recommends it.
 Local Law 1 of 2011 requires the CRB to report to the public the number of times that the Chief of Police imposed disciplinary sanctions when the CRB sustained an allegation against an officer and recommended discipline.
-The CRB received \\\O\\responses from the Chief of Police to the \\5\\ hearings in which a CRB held. - Chief Buckner agreed with the CRB in cases where the alleged allegations were determined to be lacking sufficient evidence and exoneration.
-The CRB received a total of 0 response letters from the Chief for cases reviewed in 2022
+The CRB received 0__responses from the Chief of Police to the 1 hearing in which the CRB held.